danfuzz/samizdat/doc/parsing-in-samizdat.md

 If parsing succeeds and a value is `yield`ed, then the return value is expected to be a list of whatever input remains (including possibly the empty list).

-If parsing fails (a value was not `yield`ed), then the return value is ignored.

 The default `yield` value of a parsing function is whatever the yielded result is from the *last* item in the list of items to match in the